This post explores the topic of being right in relationships.

 And most times, we can then decide to choose the relationship over being right*.

-*assumes you’re in a relationship without abuse present and where you’re not sacrificing major life values.
+*assumes you’re not in an abusive relationship and you’re not sacrificing major life values.